Charlie Blackmon Player Props: Rockies vs. Phillies

 Charlie Blackmon At The Plate

-- Blackmon is batting .281 with five doubles, a home run and eight walks.
+- Blackmon leads Colorado with an OBP of .395 this season while batting .281 with eight walks and eight runs scored.

-- He ranks 57th in batting average, 31st in on base percentage, and 103rd in slugging among qualifying batters in MLB play.
+- Among the qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 29th and he is 103rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.